 Progression: History & Politics, University of Sussex, plus MA in Corruption & Governance

-Ben is currently attempting to enter the rail industry (a personal goal which he hopes to combine with his education) as a signaller or similar.
+Ben wants to work in the rail industry (a personal goal which he hopes to combine with his education) as a signaller or similar.

 Ben says: “My time at Varndean was invaluable, solidifying and honing my personal and educational skills from secondary school.
 The homely feel of the college was why I chose it as my first choice, and Varndean gave me a stable and friendly environment with excellent teaching and extra-curricular opportunities (trips, careers, library services etc).
 The EPQ was particularly useful as it introduced me to the level of writing required at university level and I used the referencing, presenting and evidence gathering skills gained from this qualification at university.
 This gave me a great advantage amongst my fellow students, especially during the first year.”